-Since I regularly make my own pasta sauces, we almost always have a pint or two in the freezer.
-The sauce thaws quickly in a pan on the stove top, and pasta can be cooked in less than 15 minutes.
-My kids devour this; thus, we have it at least once a week.
+Homemade sauces are freezer-friendly so it’s easy to always have a pint or two in the freezer.
+The sauce thaws quickly in a pan on the stove top, and pasta can be cooked in a jiffy.

 Quesadillas are a regular stand-by around here.
-If hubs and I go on a date night, this is an easy meal the older kids can make themselves.
-There’s little prep work, and clean up is a snap.
+If hubs and I go on a date night, quesadillas serve as an easy meal the older kids can fix themselves with little prep work and easy clean up.

-We adults prefer a little something more than just cheese and tortilla, so I often add grilled meat or chicken or some sauteed vegetables to make it a little more.
-Salsa and sour cream are favorite for dipping.
+We adults prefer a little something more than cheese and tortilla, so I often add grilled meat or chicken or some sauteed vegetables.
+Salsa, guacamole, and sour cream are favorite for dipping.

-This black bean and sweet potato quesadilla is amazing!
+This black bean and sweet potato quesadilla will amaze you.

-Ingredients needed: tortillas, shredded cheese, sour cream, salsa, cooked meat or vegetables for extra filling.
+- cooked meat or vegetables for extra filling

 Grilled Cheese Sandwiches